josefzamrzla/sdic/README.md

  * filename will be taken for default (not-named) export

 ## Minification
 SDIC supports code minification.
-Because module dependencies are defined using parameter names, minification would damage them (rename to `a`, `b`, `c`, ... etc.) and container would not be able to load them properly.
-To prevent this situation all you need to do, is to define the list of module dependencies in a property `dependencies`:
+Because module dependencies are defined using parameter names, the code minification process would damage them (to `a`, `b`, `c`, ... etc.) and SDIC would not be able to load them properly.
+To prevent this situation all you need to do, is to define the list of a module dependencies in a property `dependencies`:

 ### ES6 modules dependencies
 ```